-After examining the depiction of inequlities in the political arena, the following analysis is focused on the main discourses raised by interviewees and stakeholders in official documents regarding the reasons for inequlities.
-One of the explanations given by some interviewees for inequalities between autistics adults is that they are mirroring general inequalities.
-This reasoning asserts that discrimination travels from one social field to the other.
-For instance, inequalities in healthcare service provision between center and periphery, that are known to be a problem in Israel (Avarbuh, Perez, Idelman, Avni, Greenbaum-Arizon, 2021), are also causing inequalities in service provision for autistic adults.
-Geula, a senior position holder in the ministry of health who is responsible among other thing on autism, expressed this position when asked for her intake on the factors affecting inequalities:
+After examining the depiction of inequalities in the political arena, the following analysis is focused on the main discourses raised by the interviewees, and by stakeholders in official documents, regarding the reasons for these inequalities.
+One of the explanations given by some interviewees for the inequalities among autistic adults is that they mirror general inequalities in society.
+This reasoning asserts that discrimination is transferred from one social field to another.
+For instance, inequalities in healthcare service provision between the center and periphery that are known to be a problem in Israel (Avarbuh, Perez, Idelman, Avni, Greenbaum-Arizon, 2021) are also causing inequalities in service provision for autistic adults.
+Geula, who holds a senior position in the MoH and who is responsible for, among other things, autism, expressed this position when asked for her take on the factors affecting inequalities:

-“At the population in general, the issue of periphery is a known issue it does not matter from which direction.
+“At the population in general, the issue of periphery is a known issue, it does not matter from which direction.
 Or [whether it] one sectors or the other that are known as sectors that [need] more investments and devotion.
 There is nothing special here.”
-(Geula, a senior position holder in the ministry of health)
+(Geula, who holds a senior position in the MoH.)

-The perspective Geula presented regarding services for autistics is that business is as usual, nothing is unique in their case.
-Inequalities between center and periphery are known phenomenon that affect “every direction” - referring to other services in the ministry that also demonstrate disparities according to geographical location.
-Her additional note regarding the discriminated sectors implies that although she recognizes additional resources are needed to resolve inequalities in the case of autism, because it is not an exclusive autistic issue it should not further explained.
-Bat-El an advocacy lawyer who works with the autism community extended the argument further and claimed: “you know all over the world there are disparities between center and periphery, we did not invent anything” (Bat-El, an advocacy lawyer), again pointing to the autism as just another case of inequalities.
-These broad arguments that declaring inequalities between autistic adults is another manifestation of known inequalities are shifting the focus from the intersected social position of autistic adults to one certain dimension of discrimination, leaving autism out.
-By doing so these arguments misses the unique manifestations of the autism social position that is under scrutinization for better or worth.
+The perspective Geula presented regarding services for autistic individuals is that this is “business as usual”, that nothing is unique about their case.
+Inequalities between the center and the periphery are a known phenomenon that affects “every direction”, referring to other services provided by the MoH that also exhibit disparities according to geographical location.
+Her additional note regarding the sectors that are discriminated against implies that, although she recognizes additional resources are needed to resolve inequalities in the case of autism, because it is not an exclusively autistic issue it should not further explored.
+Bat-El, an advocacy lawyer who works with the autism community, extended the argument further and claimed: “you know all over the world there are disparities between center and periphery, we did not invent anything” (Bat-El, an advocacy lawyer), again pointing to autism as being just another case of inequality.
+These broad arguments that declare inequalities among autistic adults to be just another manifestation of known inequalities shift the focus from the intersectional social position of autistic adults to one specific dimension of discrimination, leaving autism out.
+By doing so, this argument misses the unique manifestations of the social position of autism that is under scrutiny, for better or worse.

-But this reasoning of inequalities is not always presented as broad arguments.
-A more subtle presentation of this argument was raised, for example by Ben, a director of a program focused on autistic adults who said in his interview:
+This reasoning of inequalities is not always presented as a broad argument, however.
+A more subtle presentation of this argument was raised, for example by Ben, the director of a program focused on autistic adults, who said in his interview:

 “I don’t know how familiar you are with family physicians here in the north.
 I have a lot of friends who just finished their degree in medicine, and they are shocked from the services we are getting here.
 The services here in the north are not good, even if you are a neurotypical.”
-(Ben, a professional working with autistic adults)
+(Ben, a professional working with autistic adults.)